tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/borrowing.md

 ### **Why would I use** Tenet Stablecoin Protocol **for borrowing?**

 Tenet Stablecoin Protocol offers interest-free loans and is more capital efficient than other borrowing systems (i.e. less collateral is needed for the same loan).
-It allows you to collateralize assets that are already yield-bearing through their participation in Tenet validators.
+It allows you to collateralize assets that are already yield-bearing through their participation in Tenet validation (and underlying yield on the assets).

 Instead of selling these collateral assets to have liquid funds, you can use the protocol to lock up your LSDs, borrow against them to withdraw LSDC, and then repay your loan at a future date.